Neural Audio Corporation

 Neural Audio Corporation was an audio research company based in Kirkland, Washington.

 The company specialized in high-end audio research.
 It helped XM Satellite Radio launch their service using the Neural Codec Pre-Conditioner, which was designed to provide higher quality audio at lower bitrates.

-Background
+History

 The company was co-founded by two audio engineers, Paul Hubert and Robert Reams in 2000.